Steven Bochco: Career

-Bochco went to work for Universal Pictures as a writer and then story editor on Ironside, Columbo, McMillan & Wife, and the short-lived Lorne Greene and Ben Murphy series, Griff, as well as Delvecchio and The Invisible Man.
+Bochco went to work for Universal Pictures' television division as a writer and then story editor on Ironside, Columbo, McMillan & Wife, and the short-lived Lorne Greene and Ben Murphy series Griff, as well as Delvecchio and The Invisible Man.

 He wrote the story and teleplay for the Columbo episode "Murder by the Book" (1971), and the teleplays for several other episodes.
 He wrote the screenplay for the 1968 film The Counterfeit Killer and worked on Silent Running (1972) and Double Indemnity (1973).
 He left Universal in 1978 to go to MTM Enterprises where he had greater scope for producing.
 His first effort there was the short-lived CBS police drama Paris, notable as the first series on which James Earl Jones played a lead role.

 He achieved major success for NBC with the police drama Hill Street Blues.
 It ran from 1981 to 1987 and Bochco was credited as co-creator along with Michael Kozoll, also writing and producing.
 The series also garnered considerable critical acclaim and many awards, and was nominated for a total of 98 Emmy Awards throughout its run.
 Bochco was fired from MTM in 1985 following the failure of Bay City Blues (1983).

 Bochco moved to 20th Century Fox where he co-created and produced L.A.
 Law (1986–94) which aired on NBC.
 This series was also widely acclaimed and a regular award winner.
 In 1987, Bochco co-created the half-hour dramedy Hooperman which starred John Ritter but was canceled after two seasons, despite Bochco offering to take over direct day-to-day control of a third season.
 Hooperman was part of a lucrative deal with ABC in 1987 to create and produce ten new television series, which prompted Bochco to form Steven Bochco Productions.
 That year, Bochco was in final talks with an exclusive agreement with CBS or ABC, and ABC reportedly being the winning bid.
 From this deal came Doogie Howser, M.D.
 (1989–93) and Cop Rock (1990).
 The latter combined straight police drama with live-action Broadway singing and dancing, and was one of his highest-profile failures.
 In 1992, Bochco created an animated television series, Capitol Critters, along with Nat Mauldin and Michael Wagner.